contagon/handbook/handbook/12-primary.md

 The bishopric must approve the use of any other music in Primary.

-If a pianist or piano is not available, instrumental music is available on the [music library app and website](https://www.churchofjesuschrist.org/music/library/).
+If a pianist or piano is not available, instrumental music is available on the [music library app and website](https://www.churchofjesuschrist.org/music/library/). [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)Children can also sing without accompaniment.

-Children can also sing without accompaniment.The music leader can help with music for nursery when invited.
+The music leader can help with music for nursery when invited.
 An additional music leader may be called if needed.

 The music leader works with the Primary presidency to help the children prepare for the annual children’s sacrament meeting presentation (see [12.2.1.2](12-primary.md#12212-gospel-learning)).